LumaPictures/pymel/docs/source/attributes.rst

 Getting Attribute Values
 ------------------------
 To get the value of an attribute, you use the `Attribute.get` method.
 Keep in mind that, where applicable, the values returned will be cast to pymel classes.
-This example shows that rotation (along with translation and scale) will be returned as a `Vector`.
+This example shows that rotation (along with translation and scale) will be returned as a `Vector <pymel.core.datatypes.Vector>`.

     >>> t = cam.translate.get()
     >>> print t